 - Orientation Day (MS3 and MS4) is a Graded Activity.
-Therefore a doctor's note on the healthcare provider's letterhead or prescription paper is required if Orientation is missed.
+Therefore a health care provider's note on the healthcare provider's letterhead or printed from their electronic health record is required if Orientation is missed.
 The absence is subject to the institution's Missed Graded Activities Policy.
-Please see the Student Affairs Handbook for more information. - More than two consecutive days due to illness: a doctor's note on the healthcare provider's letterhead or prescription paper is required.

-- When presenting at a national conference: a copy of the invitation to present and travel itinerary is required. - When interviewing for residency (MS4 only): a copy of the invitation to interview and travel itinerary is required.
+Please see the Student Affairs Handbook for more information. - Additional graded activities include OSCE's, NBME subject exams and all other activities that contribute to a student's final grade (such as presentations).
+A health care provider's note on the healthcare provider's letterhead or printed from the electronic health record with signature is required. - More than two consecutive days due to illness: a health care provider's note on the healthcare provider's letterhead or printed from the provider's electronic health record is required. - If a health care provider's note is required as noted in the sections above, failure to obtain a health care provider's note in a timely manner (within 48 hours) may result in a serious professionalism concern or failure of the clerkship - When presenting at a national conference: a copy of the invitation to present and travel itinerary is required. - When interviewing for residency (MS4 only): a copy of the invitation to interview and travel itinerary is required.